MicrosoftDocs/cpp-docs/docs/mfc/reference/cmdiframewndex-class.md

 - BCGP_MDI_CAN_BE_DOCKED - switch a tabbed document to docked state (relevant for tabbed documents only).

- [in] *bTabDrop*
+*bTabDrop*<br/>
- TRUE to display the menu as a result of dragging the tab onto another tabbed group.
+[in] TRUE to display the menu as a result of dragging the tab onto another tabbed group.
 FALSE to display the menu as a shortcut menu on the currently active tab.

 ### Return Value
  Override this method in a [CBCGPMDIFrameWnd](../../mfc/reference/cmdiframewndex-class.md)-derived class.